ImPrabakar/PersonalBot/README.md

 <hr>

 # About
 **PersonalBot** - It is an open source application.
 This is bot is recommended for personal use.
 It can do moderation and other functions.
 This bot is a simple bot and contains various utilities.
-This bot is very usefull for guild owners, mods to ease their work
+This bot is very usefull for guild owners, mods to ease their work.
+Thia bot is still under development, updated will occupies more commands.
+Current version is 0.0.1

 This bot is free for all and it will be always free.
 If you like this project and want to encourge it donate [@Patreon](https://patreon.com/PrabaRock7) => cool features are there check it out now!